juancortez/shpeaustin/README.md

  1. Go to the online [IBM Console][].
  2. Click on the shpeaustin nodejs application.
  3. Under SendGrid, click on the Show Credentials button.
- 4. Copy those credentials and replace them with the existing /private_credentials/send_grid.json file.
+ 4. Copy those credentials and replace them with the existing /private_credentials *.json file
  5. Verify that it works by running node app.js locally and sending an email.
  6. If it suceeded, the terminal output should output: { message: 'success' }